pintoramos28/GraphWebApp/docs/tasks.md

 # Technical Task Checklist

 Each task has a checkbox (`[ ]`) and **Refs** linking to the plan item(s) in `docs/plan.md` (P#) and requirement(s) in `docs/requirements.md` (R#).
-**Phases** organize the flow: Setup → Data → Core Charts → Customization/Interaction → Persistence → Performance → A11y/UX → Testing → Docs/Release.
+**Phases** organize the flow: Setup → Data → Core Features → Customization/Interaction → Persistence → Performance → A11y/UX → Testing → Docs/Release.

 > Mark completed tasks with `[x]` and keep references intact.